UdaySagar25/scala-spark/articleFiles/csvOps1.md

 ```
 We can see that the output is vague and wrong.

-Let us now define it with correct line separator, and see the output
+Let us now define it correctly and see the otuput
 ```scala
 val lineSepCsv1=spark.read.option("header","true").option("lineSep","\n")
       .csv("csvFiles/students2.csv")